fondberg/spotcast/README.md

 To obtain the cookies:
 *  Using Chrome
+>* Use a browser plugin like "Export cookies". or
 >* Open url [`chrome://settings/cookies/detail?site=spotify.com`](chrome://settings/cookies/detail?site=spotify.com)
 >* If no cookies appear go to [`https://open.spotify.com`](https://open.spotify.com) and sign-in
 >* Copy content from `sp_dc` and `sp_key` cookies